Real Sociedad de Tenis de la Magdalena

-The Real Sociedad de Tenis de la Magdalena ([reˈal soθjeˈðað ðe ˈtenis ðe la maɣðaˈlena]; "Royal Society of Tennis of la Magdalena"), commonly known as El Tenis de Santander and familiarly as El Tenis, is a private country club based in Santander, Cantabria, Spain.
+The Real Sociedad de Tenis de la Magdalena ([reˈal soθjeˈðað ðe ˈtenis ðe la maɣðaˈlena]; "Royal Society of Tennis of la Magdalena"), commonly known as El Tenis de Santander and familiarly as El Tenis, is a private country club in Santander, Spain.
 Founded by king Alfonso XIII and a group of noblemen in April 1906, it is one of the oldest country clubs in Spain.

 The club is located in the Magdalena Peninsula, and has over 8,000 members, having sports sections of tennis, hockey, roller hockey, swimming, bowling, and canoeing.

 Currently membership is largely reserved for the children and spouses of members only, being very restrictive towards people wishing to become affiliates.

 History

 First half of the 20th century

 Early in the century a group of noblemen decided to create a sports club which they christened as Lawn-tenis Society of Santander.
 It was installed on the premises of a velodrome, built a few years earlier near the Magdalena Peninsula.
 In the square surrounded by the racetrack they placed two cement tennis pitches, complemented by a booth, where the players could change attire.

-Two years later, the Santander Consistory decided to give the king Alfonso XIII the strategic peninsula, while starting up the popular initiative to build a summer palace for the Spanish Royal Family.
+Two years later, the Santander Consistory decided to give king Alfonso XIII the strategic peninsula, while starting up the popular initiative to build a summer palace for the Spanish Royal Family.
 From that moment the elitist club became a popular sport entity much frequented by the Spanish royal family.
 Consequently, in 1909 King Alfonso assumed the Presidency of Honor of the club, which allowed it to add the prefix "Real".

 After this appointment, there was a sharp increase in the number of affiliated members with the consequent expansion of sporting activities and meetings of social and festive character.
 The construction of new gravel roads and buildings allowed the club to share grounds with the Palacio de la Magdalena.
 Other activities such as bowling were also incorporated, whose first championship was held in 1933.

 In 1945, a hockey team was established.